phuongnam7899/obsidian-vault/6 - Main Notes/LMA-TMA flows.md

 	- Click "Play" icon (to build jar file)
 - Run deployment script in `deploy-backend/LMA/` or  `deploy-backend/TMA/` (each environment has a file)

-> For PMA: run `mvn clean package -DskipTests=true` to build jar file inlcoal
+> For PMA: run `mvn clean package -DskipTests=true` to build jar file in local

 ### fleetnprdseaamq1a
 - Use to